What Should You Do After a Car Accident?

 Talking to a New York car accident lawyer

-Once you’ve taken the above steps, the next thing to do is to talk with a qualified attorney.
+Once you’ve taken the above steps, the next thing to do is to talk with a qualified personal injury attorney.
 Here’s why:

 - Insurance companies work for themselves, not for you: This means that their interest and yours are not always the same.
 In fact, they may care more about protecting their bottom line than about paying you the compensation you deserve.